1987

 hence the album title, it's a joke.
 It's only the fans who buy our stuff."[17]

-It was also difficult for DM to be played on the radio.
+Likewise it was difficult for DM to get air-play on the radio.

 Martin: "We're in a bit of a dilemma because most of our music doesn't